DoTheEvo/XCP-ng_basics/README.md

 ![logo](https://i.imgur.com/EuRpfe1.png)

-Unlike esxi or proxmox to which you connect easily after fresh install, xcpng is just a xen server without any gui.<br>
+Unlike esxi or proxmox to which you connect easily after fresh install, xcpng used to be just a xen server without any gui.<br>
-You need to deploy XO - Xen Orchestra somewhere which then manages that xcpng install.

-* you install xcpng on to a machine.
-* unlike esxi or proxmox there is no webgui running on that machine that you connect to
-* you have to deploy ,
-  which connects to that xcpng install and allows you full managmnet.
+They are now adding some XO Lite, but one can as well skip it and from the get-go plan to deploy Xen Orchestra somewhere for the managment of all xcpng servers.

+Options are:

-* you can deploy docker
+* **docker** container - if you have docker host you can easily deploy XO there
+* **a VM** - in any hypervisor spin up a debian and run a install script
+* **XCP-ng Center** - windows desktop application

 <details>